 - This schedule is in effect until further notice.
-The online calendar and Durham Rollout app have been updated through August to reflect the new schedule for customers.
-Future updates will be made as conditions are reassessed over the summer.
+The online calendar and Durham Rollout app have been updated through December to reflect the new schedule for customers.
+Future updates will be made as conditions are reassessed in the coming months.

 - In addition to using the brown yard waste cart, subscribers may also resume setting out yard waste in acceptable brown biodegradable paper bags, and up to 5 bags will be collected with each service.

 - Charges will resume in July at the rate of $7.50 per month.